storyprotocol/documentation/docs/Concepts/dispute-module/index.md

 The derivatives are then tagged directly without any need for judgment given that it is considered that if a parent IP license has been infringed then all derivatives that come from that license are also implicitly in an infringement situation.

 **Example**: IPA 7 is first tagged ("PLAGIARISM") as infringing via `setDisputeJudgement` after having gone through a dispute process.
-Only after that can IPAs 3, 1, and 0 can be tagged via `tagDerivativeIfParentInfringed` by any address without needing to go through a new dispute process.
+Only after that IPAs 3, 1, and 0 can be tagged via `tagDerivativeIfParentInfringed` by any address without needing to go through a new dispute process.

 ![](https://files.readme.io/ee69754-image.png)